Ryansolar14/cpe-group-project/README.md

 Code files for our CPE Group Project.

 # NOTE
-For the program to recognize an immediate value, it must be preceded by the '#' character.
+For the program to recognize an immediate value, it must be a hex value preceded by the '#' character.